rern/RuneUI_enhancement/function_list.md

 Enhanced UI: Use some workarounds to get more informations and to do something better.
+	Redesign
+		- Responsive layout
+		- Icons
+		- Time and Volume knobs
+		- Buttons
+		- Menus
 	Switch between main pages
 		- Swipe left/right
+	Top-bottom bars
+		- Larger i
 	Playback control
 		- With Coverart / Time knob
+		- Can be used as a replacement while hide top-bottom bar and buttons
 		- Show overlay guides by tapping top of each
 	Toggle show/hide
 		- Top-bottom bars